-With four years’ experience in delivering professional conferences and after a successful collaboration with five other top Scottish Universities in 2019, we are looking forward to celebrating our 5th anniversary and stimulating a fascinating discussion on complexity.
+With five years’ experience in delivering professional conferences and after a successful collaboration with five other top Scottish Universities in 2019, we are looking forward to celebrating our 6th anniversary and stimulating a fascinating discussion about disruption.

 In 2019, the GEF hosted the Scottish Economic Conference (SEC), obtaining great successes in a two days event which had over 300 attendees from all over the globe and renowned speakers such as Martin Wolf, the head commentator of the Financial Times.
 The SEC has been Scotland’s largests tudent conference, organised by six of the country’s most prestigious universities: The University of Aberdeen, The University of Dundee, The University of Edinburgh, The University of Glasgow, Heriot-Watt University and The University of St Andrews .